ularc/zurada/policies/index.rst

 Large-Memory Node Utilization
 -----------------------------

-As we have a limited number of large-memory nodes, access to these nodes should be requested through a :ref:`Service Request ticket <https://service.louisville.edu/TDClient/277/Portal/Requests/ServiceDet?ID=10707>`.
+As we have a limited number of large-memory nodes, access to these nodes should be requested through a `Service Request ticket <https://service.louisville.edu/TDClient/277/Portal/Requests/ServiceDet?ID=10707>`_.
 Users should include the description of their use cases in the ticket to get access to these nodes.

 GPU Resources Utilization
 -------------------------